mitzar734/Adventure_Works-Power_BI/README.md

 ## 📝 About

-These screenshots capture the key visuals from a Power BI reporting solution aimed at providing interactive and insightful analytics for decision-makers and analysts.
+These screenshots capture the key visuals from an **Adventure Works Power BI reporting solution**, aimed at providing interactive and insightful analytics for decision-makers and analysts.